 As an Amazon Associate we earn from qualifying purchases.

 Have a classic variety pack of White Claws and looking to mix up your drink options?
-Raspberry white claws are definitely one of the more popular flavors out there and perfect for mixing into a refreshing fun cocktail like our sour blue raspberry white claw cocktail with rum.
+Raspberry white claws are definitely one of the more popular flavors out there and perfect for mixing into a refreshing fun cocktail like my sour blue raspberry white claw cocktail with rum.

 - Why I’m Making a Blue Raspberry White Claw Cocktail Recipe with Rum